thananonp/server-side-scripting-project-backend/README.md

     * can find book, author, publisher and category of books in the library.
 So they don't have to physically visit the library.
     * View the borrowed book's return date and fine.
+    * Edit personal information, password
 * Staff
     * can add, edit, remove the data about book, author, publisher and category of books in the library.
     * They can also manage the user by using the system.
-    * The number of fine rate per day and the number of the days the book can be borrowed can both be modified in the system.
+    * The number of fine rate per day, and the number of the days the book can be borrowed can both be modified in the system.
+    * Edit personal information, password
 * Book can be borrowed and returned through the system.
 And, the data will appear in the website.
 * Registration, login, edit personal information and password of user and staff.
 * Backend authentication by user type.